communitybridge/easycla/.github/ISSUE_TEMPLATE/feature_request.md

 name: Feature Request
 about: Suggest an idea for this project
 title: ''
-labels: ''
+labels: 'enhancement'
 assignees: ''
 ---

-# feature\_request

-**Summary**
+## Summary

 Describe the feature - a clear and concise description of what the feature is.

-**Background**
+## Background

-Provide context to the issue - provide steps to indicate how this feature would be realized, such as: 1.
-Go to '...'
-2. Click on '....'
-3. Scroll down to '....'
-4. See error
+Provide context to the feature request - provide steps to indicate how this feature would be realized, such as:

-**User Story**
+1. Go to '...'
+1. Click on '....'
+1. Scroll down to '....'
+1. See updated feature...

+## User Story

+A description from a user's perspective.

+For example:

-A description from a user's perspective - e.g.: As a project manager I want to see the list of project sorted alphabetically when I select this button...
+- As a project manager, I want to see the list of project sorted alphabetically when I select this button...

-**Acceptance Criteria**
+## Acceptance Criteria

 The "done" criteria when this feature or problem is resolved.
+Such as:

-Such as: 1.
-Unit Tests added and running in CI 2.
-Functional Tests updated to cover feature, if applicable 2.
-Demonstrate the set of capabilities to the product team while the code is running in the STAGING environment.
+1. Unit Tests added and running in CI
+1. Functional Tests updated to cover feature, if applicable
+1. Demonstrate the set of capabilities to the product team while the code is running in the STAGING environment.

+## References

-**References** \(Optional\) Provide any code or specification references that would be helpful for the developer implementing this feature.
+\(Optional\) Provide any code or specification references that would be helpful for the developer implementing this feature.